 Hi, my name is Christian Henry – I’m the sole creator of “Anyone for Rhubarb?”.
 Drawing, writing, coloring – the whole shebang!
 I’m also the dashing gentleman portrayed in the picture below.
 Don’t be shy, it’s just a drawing.

-In 2013 “Anyone for Rhubarb?” received a “Ping Award” for best Danish web comic.
-I’m still incredibly proud of that by the way.
-Oh and I’m also Danish.
+In 2013 “Anyone for Rhubarb?” received the Danish “Ping Award” for best Danish web comic.
+It got nominated again in 2014, but everyone hated it and it failed miserably.
+I’m Danish by the way.

 - Why is the comic called Anyone for Rhubarb?
 The story behind the title dates back to ancient Greece.
 Way back when rhubarb was still considered a holy vegetable.
 It’s a long and complicated tale, loaded with political intrigue.
 I don’t wanna talk about it.